Timo2907/picoquic/Implementation-changes_TK.md

 		OR
 		streams are closed when the stream is finished in time, so there is the ACK from the server and the stream is already finished and can be closed before a new msg is generated
-		=> only RESET_STREAM when stream is cancelled, no STOP_SENDING since only a receiver can send that
+		=> only RESET_STREAM when stream is cancelled, no STOP_SENDING since only a receiver can send that => only RESET_STREAM after deadline, not when its ACKed!
+This reduces the overhead, since the reset_stream frame is send together with the next data stream in one packet!!

 9. Changed the flow control variables (blocked streams by client or max streams bidir from server) -> application can handle more, therefore the flow control is set higher

-10. Non-ephemeral application: All over one stream -> parameter "ephemeral" set in client for local knowledge what application is used and parameter "is_ephemeral" in cnx set to know when non-ephemeral application has started 10.1 send only a fin at the end of a POST when is is the very last generated msg (client_sc_nb_counter >= client_sc_nb), else there should not be a stream fin at all
+10. Non-ephemeral application: All over one stream -> parameter "ephemeral" set in client for local knowledge what application is used and parameter "fin_used" in cnx set to know when non-ephemeral application has started 10.1 send only a fin at the end of a POST when is is the very last generated msg (client_sc_nb_counter >= client_sc_nb), else there should not be a stream fin at all
 	10.2 opem the same stream for pushing Data, without counting the stream number up + reset the post_sent parameter (since a new post is started)
 	10.3 set fin=0 and is_active for stream also as 0 (instead of naturally (!fin) for instant data sending)